JustSomeGuy2000/Minecards/Docs.md

 Origin is the attacking mob.
 Target is the target mob.
 Player is the player the attacking mob belongs to.
-Loc is the coordinates of the card that used the passive
+Loc is the coordinates of the card that used the ability
     Used by psv_check to add to linger_anims

 Abilities return one or two values: [0]:bool and {[1]:str}.
-[0] is a boolean value indicating if the passive's effect took place.
+[0] is a boolean value indicating if the ability's effect took place.
     This is used in psv_check() to set Mob.move_anim [1] is a versatile string used to modulate several routines.
     [1]="break", used by wool_guard(), stops the attack routine from cycling through the rest of the targets in the target list.
 I can't remember why this is needed but it's best not to touch it.